 I love to plant crops in containers, especially finicky plants like eggplant and peppers.
+I use a variety of containers in my garden, including fabric pots.
 If it gets too cold, it’s simple enough to haul them inside.
 Containers are also great for those living in rental properties or those with limited space.
 It’s easy to shuffle them around a deck or balcony and you can manage to plant quite a bit in multiple containers.
 I’ve collected many plastic pots from the garden center over the years.
 I re-use them to plant herbs, tomatoes, and whatever doesn’t fit in the rest of my garden.
 But plastic pots have their pros and cons, and they aren’t the only option for your gardening needs.

 The Trouble With Plastic